thi-ng/umbrella/CONTRIBUTING.md

 ## Donations

-This this project has been in development since early 2016 (some packages even older).
-If you would like to support the continued development & ever increasing maintenance effort of this project, please consider a financial contribution (anything helps!) via any of the following channels:
+This project has been in development since early 2016 (some packages even older).
+If you would like to support the continued development & ever-increasing maintenance effort of this project, please consider a financial contribution (anything helps!) via any of the following
+channels:

 - [GitHub Sponsors](https://github.com/sponsors/postspectacular)
 - [Patreon](https://www.patreon.com/thing_umbrella)